 These two events, while having happened in different time periods, are a key indicator of the growth of Buddhism in Thailand, and what better way to celebrate these milestones than on Makha Bucha Day?
 In recent years, the celebrations for the day have been incorporated as part and parcel of Thai’s religious beliefs.

 The different facets of the celebrations are attributed to the different localities within the country.
 Consequently, different locations will have different variations and ways of marking an important holiday.

 With the rapid evolution of Buddhist practices, it becomes important for visitors to grasp the role of Makha Bucha Day.
-Visitors touring Thailand during these celebrations will find themselves immersed in a rich cultural and religious experience unlike any other.
+Visitors touring Thailand during these celebrations will immerse themselves in a rich cultural and religious experience.

 There is no better way to experience Thailand’s rejuvenating mystic power than by participating in such celebrations.